-Below are the root-causes of oppressed conditions of women specifically in Pakistan, and generally in all the developing countries.
+Below are the root causes of oppressed conditions of women specifically in Pakistan, and generally in all developing countries.

 As neo-liberalism supports the globalized economy, capitalism, and free and unregulated markets, it leads to the economic exploitation of women in developing countries.

-Historically and traditionally, women were always considered a second-rate citizen.
+Historically and traditionally, women were always considered second-rate citizens.
 They were treated as an object bound to serve men, thus leading to subjugation and oppression.

 As in the words of Aristotle, “The relation of male to female is by nature a relation of superior to inferior and of a ruler to the ruled.”